glortho/manager-profile/README.md

   interpersonal tensions
 - Help identify and remove anything else that is getting in your way
-- Give you timely and candid feedback in the form of appreciation, coaching, and evaluation, and encourage others do the same
+- Give you timely and candid feedback in the form of appreciation, coaching, and evaluation, and encourage others to do the same
 - Amplify your ideas and work so that the rest of the team and organization know about them
 - Be on constant lookout for challenges that will take you and the rest of us